b4cksp4c3/b4cksp4c3.github.io/htb/writeups/lacasadepapel.md

 [-] 10.10.10.131:21 - The service on port 6200 does not appear to be a shell [*] Exploit completed, but no session was created.
 ```
-Running an nmap scan on port 6200 will show that the port is now open
+Running an Nmap scan on port 6200 will show that the port is now open
 ```
 # nmap -p 6200 10.10.10.131
 Starting Nmap 7.80 ( https://nmap.org ) at 2019-09-18 12:30 EDT